beberlei/zelten/README.md

 ## Data

-All the mac seecrets and oauth tokens are saved in the database using blowish encryption and are save from database theft.
+All the Mac secrets and OAuth tokens are saved in the database using Blowish encryption and are safe from database theft.